The Digital Markets Act

 2024

 Los efectos extraterritoriales del Reglamento de Mercados Digitales en Latinoamérica.
-CentroCompetencia, April 2024.
+CentroCompetencia Chile, April 2024.

 The DMA on Steroids: The Hungarian Government's Approach to Undertakings of Fundamental Importance.
 Kluwer Competition Law Blog, April 2024.